 His scholarly interests are at the heart of materials science and engineering, with implications to emerging opportunities in nano-bio-technology and energy.
 He has a diverse research portfolio covering advanced microscopy, nanotechnology, technology strategy, energy policy and emerging educational paradigms.
 He has authored over 260 archival journal publications and holds more than 24 issued/pending patents.
 Many of his patents are licensed to start-up companies in nanotechnology, sensor/diagnostic systems.
 He is a co-founder of a high-tech stage start-up related to his IP portfolio in nano-metrology and bio-chem sensing.

-He has served as consultant and advisor to bio-chem companies, IP firms, the Art Institute of Chicago, Chicago museum of science and Industry, among others.
-He advises NGOs, professional socity outreach programmes, international organisations and private sectors about science, technology and policy.
+He has served as consultant and advisor to bio-chem companies, IP firms, the Art Institute of Chicago, Chicago museum of Science and Industry, among others.
+He advises NGOs, professional society outreach programmes, international organisations and private sectors about science, technology and policy.
 One of his passions is to enhance societal and global appreciation for science and technology, especially microscopy, materials science, nanotechnology, and energy/sustainability.

-Prof. David is professor of Materials Sscience and Engineering and the founding Director of Northwestern University’s NUA (NU Atomic and Nanoscale Characterization Experimenal) Centre and Director of Global McCormick Initiative (GMI)
+Prof. David is professor of Materials Science and Engineering and the founding Director of Northwestern University’s NUA (NU Atomic and Nanoscale Characterization Experimental) Centre and Director of Global McCormick Initiative (GMI)